top of page

 In February 2024, WNP sponsored its first permaculture design course.
 Taught by popular instructor Andrew Faust at the remarkable permaculture site Selva Negra in Nicaragua, we had six attendees.

 We will be doing our next class February 7-14 2026.
 Check this site for more details soon.
-The cost in 2024 was $1,700 including six days and nights lodging and three organic meals each day.
+The cost in 2024 was $1,700 including seven days and nights lodging and three organic meals each day.

 We expect the price to be similar in 2026.